Can taking probiotics really help lower cholesterol and help with weight loss?

 - Use probiotics daily and for at least 2-3 months or until you notice an improvement in your symptoms.
-You can reduce your dose at 2-3 months but watch for recurrence of symptoms.
+You can reduce your dose at 2-3 months but watch for the recurrence of symptoms.

 You can also find my recommended probiotic for men below.

 - Use 1 capsule daily of 100 billion CFU/serving (or more) probiotics with several species

 - Stick to probiotics that come temperature/climate/light controlled with well-studied strains of bifidobacteria and lactobacilli species

 Taking probiotics daily may provide a significant boost to your overall health.

 As a man, you may enjoy benefits such as weight loss, an improvement in skin/hair quality, a reduction in cholesterol, an improvement in sex hormones, and increased intestinal health.